Alfred Hitchcock Presents: The Young One

 driver.
 Braddock takes that job.
 The jeep goes into a river with the colonel at

-the wheel (he “used to race midgets”), Braddock is captured in the
+the wheel (he “used to race midgets”), Braddock is captured in the senior

-roadway after the accident knocked him unconscious), and is mistaken for him.
+the accident knocked him unconscious), and is mistaken for him.

 Braddock offers a